 Each Funding Block is represented by a Master Funding Block in the list but also by individual Sub-Funding Blocks based on the Start and End Dates and the Frequency of the Master Funding Block.

-There could be no Sub-Funding Blocks if the Master Funding Block only specifies a total quantity of covered hours or Visits for its duration, with no Frequency.
+There are no Sub-Funding Blocks if the Master Funding Block only specifies a total quantity of covered hours or Visits for its duration, with no Frequency.

-For each individual Funding Block, the Units Used represent scheduled visits/hours which are covered by the Block.
+For each individual Funding Block, the Units Used represent scheduled Visits/hours that are covered by the Block.
 Visits Not Funded represent the quantity of Visits which were not covered in the interval of the Block.